Do Large Language Models know what humans know?: Discussion

 \section{Discussion}

-We asked whether exposure to linguistic input alone could account for human sensitivity to knowledge states, a critical component of Theory of Mind.

-We found that GPT-3's predictions were sensitive to a character's implied knowledge states, with $61\%$ accuracy.
+We asked whether exposure to linguistic input alone could account for human sensitivity to knowledge states.
+We found that GPT-3's predictions were sensitive to a character's implied knowledge states.
+When assessing accuracy with the relative probability assigned to start vs. end locations, GPT-3 performed at approximately $74.5\%$ accuracy.
+When assessing accuracy using token generation, the best GPT-3 model performed at $73.4\%$ accuracy.
 This demonstrates that exposure to linguistic input alone can in principle account for \textit{some} sensitivity to false belief.

-However, GPT-3 was markedly less sensitive than humans (who had $83\%$ accuracy---see also probabilities in Figure \ref{fig:comparison}).
+However, GPT-3 was less sensitive than humans (who displayed $82.7\%$ accuracy---see also probabilities in Figure \ref{fig:comparison}).
 Most critically, human behavior was not explained fully by that of GPT-3 in a statistical model.
-This entails that the capacities underlying human behavior in this Theory of Mind task cannot be explained purely by exposure to language statistics.
+This entails that the capacities underlying human behavior in this False Belief task cannot be explained purely by exposure to language statistics---at least insofar as those statistics are reflected in GPT-3.

-Does this mean that contemporary LLMs have Theory of Mind?
-The evidence presented here is mixed.
-State-of-the-art models display sensitivity to the beliefs of others in a False Belief Task, but not to the degree that humans do.
-This could suggest that they display a less developed form of Theory of Mind that is qualitatively similar to that of humans.
-Alternatively, their better-than-chance performance could be achieved by other means---a kind of Clever Hans effect---that do not reflect a capacity equivalent to Theory of Mind.
-Resolving this question ultimately hinges on the relationship between the \textit{instrument} used to test Theory of Mind and the construct itself.
-Does having Theory of Mind merely mean displaying Theory of Mind-like behavior?